 In September 2010, while still recognised as one of the biggest players in the game, he retired from cricket due to recurring injury problems, having stepped down from the national scene a year earlier.

 Outside the game, he currently holds 14 Guinness World Records in aid of Sport Relief.
 He is also a regular broadcaster, sports commentator and TV panel show guest and club captain.

-Image: Andrea Flintoff awarded Freedom of Preston at Preston City Council's chambers
+Image: Andrew Flintoff awarded Freedom of Preston at Preston City Council's chambers